-Oh, the “tween” years otherwise known as Middle School :) This is a time where our kids are experiencing a great deal of physical, emotional and spiritual growth.
-It is a time where peer pressure and self-image plays a huge role.
-These socially formative years are a great time to be homeschooling because our kids are able to learn in a safe environment free from a lot of these pressures.
+Oh, the “tween” years otherwise known as Middle School :) This is a time when our kids are experiencing a great deal of physical, emotional, and spiritual growth.
+It is a time when peer pressure and self-image play a huge role.
+These socially formative years are a great time to be homeschooled because our kids are able to learn in a safe environment free from a lot of these pressures.

 However, it can also be a trying time because let’s face it, our tweens can drive us nuts!
 Mood swings and the desire to be independent can push them to their limits, and make us longing for that yellow school bus.
 However, homeschooling tweens can be done!
 Here are some top tips for homeschooling tweens that may help!

-It’s okay to negotiate with your homeschool tween!
+It’s okay to negotiate with your homeschooled tween!

 Tweens will naturally begin to think more independently and question certain boundaries.
 Negotiations are okay at this age as long as school gets done.
 For example, completing a report on time is a must.
 However, if your tween wants to wait until evening to work on their daily reading assignment, that can be a negotiation.